Berkshire County coronavirus update

 BERKSHIRE COUNTY, Mass.
-(NEWS10) – Officials said Tuesday that there have been 457 accumulative positive cases in the county since testing began.
-There have been 36 COVID-19 related deaths reported.
+(NEWS10) – Officials said Tuesday that there have been 485 accumulative confirmed cases since testing began.
+There have been 29 COVID-19 related deaths in the county.

 News10’s county-by-county coronavirus tracker